omnigres/omnigres/extensions/omni_httpd/docs/architecture.md

 using `omni_httpd.reload_configuration()`)

 There are multiple HTTP workers [^2].
 Each HTTP worker is an instance of Postgres and can therefore handle incoming requests.
-This is done by running handler defined in by the `omni_httpd.handler` function on the main thread, and handling network I/O of HTTP requests and responses on a secondary thread [^3].
+This is done by running a matching [route handler](routing.md) on the main thread, and handling network I/O of HTTP requests and responses on a secondary thread [^3].

 [^2]:
 Can be configured using `omni_httpd.http_workers` configuration variable.
 Defaults to number of CPU cores online.